jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   :lua vim.lsp.buf.formatting_sync()
   ```

-  Prettier and prettier_d_slim support range formatting, which you can run by
+  Prettier and prettier_d_slim support range formatting for `tsserver`
-  visually selecting part of the buffer and calling the following command (the
+  filetypes, which you can run by visually selecting part of the buffer and
-  part before `lua` is automatically filled in when you enter command mode from
+  calling the following command (the part before `lua` is automatically filled
-  visual mode):
+  in when you enter command mode from visual mode):

   ```vim
   :'<,'>lua vim.lsp.buf.range_formatting()